Bootle: Decline

 The docks declined in importance in the 1960s and 1970s, and Bootle suffered high unemployment and a declining population.
 The establishment of large office blocks housing government departments and the National Girobank provided employment, filled largely by middle-class people from outside the Bootle/Liverpool area.
 In the early 1970s Bootle was absorbed into the new local authority of Sefton under local government reorganisation.
 More fundamental than political change was economic change.
 The very reason for Bootle's existence, the access to the Mersey, became almost irrelevant as the docks closed and the new container port required far fewer workers than the old docks had.
 This in turn affected practically every other industry in the town.
 The problems slowly gathered pace until Merseyside hit crisis point in the early 1980s.
 Even by 2006 the area was one of the poorest in the country and had high levels of unemployment.

 Regeneration

 Asda heavily invested in Bootle by building a new eco-friendly superstore on Strand Road in 2008.
 Among refurbishment and rebuilding projects in the 2010s, the HSE buildings and the new-look Stanley Road have been created, Oriel Road Station has been refurbished, and a new block of flats on the site of the Stella Maris building and a Lidl store on Stanley Road have been built.
-The Klondyke Esate located off Hawthorne road saw the Welsh terrace houses get demolished and replaced with 2,3 and 4 bed modern houses.
+The Klondyke Estate located off Hawthorne road saw the Welsh terrace houses get demolished and replaced with two-, three-, and four-bed modern houses.
 This was after the controversial move by Bellway after residents opposed demolition.
-Sefton Council submitted a bid to the Government’s Levelling UP Fund in July for £20 million to underpin a regeneration scheme to transform Bootle town centre.
+Sefton Council submitted a bid to the Government's Levelling UP Fund in July for £20 million to underpin a regeneration scheme to transform Bootle town centre.
 The outcome of the fund is expected to be announced in 2023.
+In March 2023, Chancellor Jeremy Hunt announced, as part of the Spring Budget, a £58 million fund for "Capital Levelling Up", of which £20 million has been allocated to the first phase of repurposing the Strand shopping centre and wider transformation of Bootle Town Centre.

+In November 2016, Liverpool2 was opened, expanding Seaforth Docks with river berths that can accommodate large container ships.